 Previous trekking experience an advantage but not essential, and a good level of fitness on departure will ensure that participants really do enjoy what will again be an amazing experience.

-So get those boots on and get ready to experience jungle fever!
-Join us on what is set to again be an experience of a lifetime.
-Our treks are about people taking on challenges that our residents and the people the Home supports are not able to and have previously changed peoples’ lives, so let 2021 be the year you take that step and change yours!
+So get those boots on and join us on what is set to again be an experience of a lifetime.
+Our treks are about people taking on challenges that our residents and the people the Home supports are not able to and have previously changed peoples’ lives, so let 2022 be the year you take that step and change yours!